 Calathea roseopicta 'Northern Lights'

-Calathea roseopicta 'Northern Lights' is a spectacular variety of Calathea , appreciated for its brightly colored leaves and unique patterns.
-It is ideal for interior decoration, providing a tropical and elegant look.
+Calathea roseopicta ‘Northern Lights’ is a spectacular variety of Calathea, appreciated for its brightly colored leaves and unique patterns.
+It is ideal for interior decoration, offering a tropical and elegant look.

 Description

-• Leaves : The leaves are large, oval, with a distinctive pattern.
-The upper side of the leaves features shades of green, pink, and cream, and the underside is purple, adding an attractive contrast.
+• Leaves: The leaves are large, oval, with a distinctive pattern.
+The upper side of the leaves shows shades of green, pink, and cream, while the underside is purple, adding an attractive contrast.

-• Origin : It is native to the tropical forests of South America, where it grows in shady areas with high humidity.
+• Origin: It originates from the tropical forests of South America, where it grows in shaded areas with high humidity.

 Care